These are some of the foodstuffs and dietary practices which raise a small or large red flag for teeth.

 Raw food = healthy?

-Interestingly, according to Frédéric Patenaude (an article by him on this site is Assimilable calcium from greens), a scientific study conducted in Germany on the health of raw-foodists showed that this section of the population develops more cavities and dental erosion than "normal" people, an observation confirmed by raw-food leaders/authors who noted that the dental health status of those adhering to a raw food diet is indeed deplorable.
-The reasons are not to do with raw food being damaging but with unwise food choices of raw foodists who tend to overindulge in dried fruits, acid fruit, dehydrated food etc. while "underindulging" for instance in calcium-rich greens.
+Interestingly, a scientific study conducted in Germany on the health of raw-foodists showed that this section of the population develops more cavities and dental erosion than "normal" people[13], an observation confirmed by raw-food leaders/authors who noted that the dental health status of those adhering to a raw food diet is indeed deplorable.

 One-sided (imbalanced) “mono-diets” and extreme fasting

-In my personal experience, teeth weakening (i.e. structural damage) can also be induced by eating for instance mostly whole-grain noodles for a while9, or radical prolonged fasting (such as 14 days) without adequate amounts of water.
+In my personal experience, teeth weakening (i.e. structural damage) can also be induced by eating for instance mostly whole-grain noodles for a while[9], or radical prolonged fasting (such as 14 days) without adequate amounts of water.
 (On the other hand, properly conducted, fasting can induce dental and gum improvements and heal cavities and toothache.)
-So it would seem advisable to aim for a varied diet and (digestive capacity permitting) to go heavy on raw organic foods and seaweed (see "General recommendations" further down).

 Suggestions how to minimize the damage from ingestion of the above food items